HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 ### Generic font families

-We already touched on fallback fonts while talking about font-display.
+We already touched on fallback fonts while talking about `font-display`.
 Sometimes you don't need web fonts at all though, for example in UI elements or form inputs.
 One of our favorite ways to avoid using web fonts is to use the new generic `system-ui` family name which maps to the font family used by the operating system.
 Did you know there are several other generic families?
 There is `ui-monospace`, `ui-sans-serif`, `ui-serif`, and `ui-rounded` as well, if you want to use an operating system font, but have slightly more specific needs.

-While these are fairly new, they are already seeing significant use.
-The usual suspects, sans-serif, monospace, and serif obviously take the lead as they have been around since the first version of the CSS specification.

 {{ figure_markup(
   image="usage-of-css-generic-font-family-names.png",